AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/manage-asset-type-permissions.md

 ## Prerequisites

-To manage asset types permissions, you must be assigned the **Manage Permissions** access right.
+To manage asset type permissions, you must be assigned the **Manage Permissions** access right.

 ## To manage permissions for asset types

 1. From the left pane, select **Visualization** > **Asset Explorer**.

-1. From the **Assets/Asset Types** selection, select **Asset Types**.
+1. From the **Assets/Asset Types** dropdown list, select **Asset Types**.

 1. From the side panel, select **More options** ![More options icon](../../../_icons/default/dots-vertical.svg) > **Manage Permissions**.

-    The `Manage Permissions for asset type` window opens.
+    The `Manage Permissions for Asset Type` window opens.

-1. Use the `Manage Permissions for asset type` window to:
+1. Use the `Manage Permissions for Asset Type` window to:

     - (Optional) Add user roles that have permissions on the asset types.
     - Edit asset types permissions for each user role.